 Obesity is then classified into three categories:

 - Class 1: BMI of 30 to 34.9 (low-risk obesity)

 - Class II: BMI 35 to 39.9 (moderate-risk obesity)

 - Class III: BMI of 40 or greater (high-risk obesity)

-These criteria may be used to estimate the risk for complications of obesity, such as diabetes, heart disease, or certain cancers.
+These criteria may be used to estimate the risk for complications of obesity, such as type 2 diabetes, heart disease, obstructive sleep apnea, or certain cancers.
 They are also used to help decide when surgery may be most appropriate.

 Calculating Body Mass Index

 You can calculate your BMI by dividing your weight in kilograms by your squared height in meters.
 (BMI calculators are available online.)